KBNLresearch/omSipCreator/doc/api.md

 - Get user input from the command-line
 - Locate MediaInfo binaries
 - Create a Batch instance (using *batch.Batch*)
-- Process the batch using *batch.Batch.process*; prune the batch using *batch.Batch.prune* (only if the prune command was used)
+- Process the batch using *batch.Batch.process*; prune the batch using *batch.Batch.prune* (only if the *prune* command was used)

 ## batch

-This module contains the *Batch* class, which includes the functions *process* and *prune*.
+This module contains the *Batch* class, which represents a batch and its properties.
+It includes the functions *process* and *prune*.

 ### process function